uncms-dev/uncms/docs/rendering-images.md

 you can obtain substantial image size reductions by specifying `GRAY` for this option, rather than (e.g.) greyscaling them with CSS.
 This defaults to `auto`, which will use the original colourspace for the image.
-* `sizes`: the `sizes` attribute for the `<source>` tags.
-Defaults to `100vw`.

 ## How it works

-First, depending on the width and/or height you have requested, an initial thumbnail size is calculated, along with a generated signed URL containing thumbnailing parameters.
+Depending on the width and/or height you have requested, an initial thumbnail size is calculated, along with a generated signed URL containing thumbnailing parameters.
 When visited, this URL thumbnails the image, and 302-redirects the user agent to the thumbnail's static file.

-Secondly, for every value in the `UNCMS['IMAGE_WIDTHS']` values, a URL is generated for each of the formats that will be output into a `<source>`, using the same out-of-initial-request thumbnailing as above.

 The trick here is that resizing images - which is usually a very expensive operation - is performed outside the initial request/response cycle.
 Rendering images has _very little_ impact on time-to-first-byte performance of your page;